dockstore/dockstore-support/tooltester/README.md

----
-**NOTE:**

-This `README.md` only shows users how to use the `run-workflows-through-wes` and `upload-results` commands.
-As of April 3, 2023 all other commands are no longer working and will require a non-trivial amount of work to get working.

-The README for these features can be found here: https://github.com/dockstore/dockstore-support/blob/8775ecadaec8b5fa36d03bc6ba962509ea38ca29/tooltester/README.md

----

 # The Tooltester `run-workflows-through-wes` Command

 The purpose of the `run-workflows-through-wes` command, is to be able to run (in an automated fashion) workflows found on a Dockstore site